minLeya/university/README.md

-assignments from university programming courses
+assignments from university programming courses of 4th term